keyboard_arrow_up

 Rotomolding

-Also known as rotomoulding, is the four-step process used to make hollow plastic components.
+Also known as rotomoulding, this four-step process creates robust, hollow plastic components.

 Types of Rotomolder Machines